CTNicholas/liveblocks-live-basket-next-js/README.md

 ## More

-On my blog, [ctnicholas.dev](https://www.ctnicholas.dev/), I wrote an interactive article about [using Liveblocks to add live cursors to your website](https://www.ctnicholas.dev/articles/live-cursors-with-liveblocks).
+- On my blog, [ctnicholas.dev](https://www.ctnicholas.dev/), I wrote an interactive article about [using Liveblocks to add live cursors to your website](https://www.ctnicholas.dev/articles/live-cursors-with-liveblocks).
+- I recently built a [live piano](https://github.com/CTNicholas/liveblocks-live-piano-next-js) with Liveblocks.